BruceZHAO822/LLM-for-JobRec/README.md

 # LLM-for-JobRec
-Papers about Job Recommendation and LLM
+This repository will provide papers about Job Recommendation and LLM
+---
+## Baseline—Session-based Framework: BISTRO